-(a) The Draft EIR or a revision of that draft;

-(b) Comments and recommendations received on the Draft EIR either verbatim or in a summary;

-(c) A list of persons, organizations, and public agencies commenting on the Draft EIR;

-(d) The responses of the Lead Agency to significant environmental points raised in the review and consultation process; and(e) Any other information added by the Lead Agency.
+- (a) The Draft EIR or a revision of that draft; - (b) Comments and recommendations received on the Draft EIR either verbatim or in a summary; - (c) A list of persons, organizations, and public agencies commenting on the Draft EIR; - (d) The responses of the Lead Agency to significant environmental points raised in the review and consultation process; and - (e) Any other information added by the Lead Agency.

-The CJPA has reviewed the Final EIR prepared for this project and has determined that it contains each of the items required by CEQA Guidelines § 15132.
-Therefore, the CJPA certifiesthat the Final EIR has been completed in compliance with CEQA.
+The City and County have reviewed all of the documents comprising the EIR, including the Response to Comments/Revised Final Environmental Impact Report (September 2016), prepared for this project and determined that the EIR contains each of the items required by CEQA Guidelines §15132.
+Therefore, the City and County certify that the EIR has been completed in compliance with CEQA.

 The documents and other materials that constitute the record of the proceedings on which the CJPA's decision is based are located at the Mendocino Solid Waste Management Authority, 3200 Taylor Drive, Ukiah CA 95482.
 The custodian for these documents and materials is Michael Sweeney, General Manager, Mendocino Solid Waste Management Authority.
-This information is provided in compliance with Public Resources Code § 21081.6(a)(2) and CEQA Guidelines §15091(e).
+This information is provided in compliance with Public Resources Code §21081.6(a)(2) and CEQA Guidelines §15091(e).